spiralhwy/web/README.md

 Movie posters are saved directly to `public/`.
 The listings information is saved to `spiral_hwy/_data/` to satisfy Eleventy templating file structure.

-## Bugs

-Not showing listings at all for sold out times

 ## Testing